PepcyCh/learn-optix7/README.md

 3. simple SBT data
    1. add a hard-coded color and mesh data (vertices & indices) in hit group record
    2. fetch these data in closesthit program and shade mesh with color * ndotv (assume camera is also a point light)
+4. multiple meshes
+   1. use multiple hit group record to store data for different mesh
+   2. load sponza.obj and show different mesh with random color (the model can be downloaded from [here](https://casual-effects.com/data/))